ember-learn/ember-blog/source/2019-10-18-the-ember-times-issue-120.md

 🏄‍♀️ Emberistas! 🐹

-Ember Bootstrap 3.0.0 Released 🎉,
+Ember Bootstrap 3.0.0 released 🎉,
 dive into Octane features with EmberMap 📚, learn about ember-engines 📝 , help wanted for Ember Octane linting rules 🤖,